Metasploit for Pentester: Migrate

 Migration with Process Name

-We will begin with the Migration based on the Name of the process.
-Migrate is usually used in the collaboration with the Process ID but as we were able to deduce from the Help section that an option is available that can help us with the migration using the name of the process.
-To demonstrate we will migrate the payload that we used to get the session on the target machine into the Explorer.exe process.
-We can see that the payload raj.exe is running on the machine with the Process ID of 7088.
-Keep this in mind as when we migrate it, it can be verified based on this PID.
+To demonstrate this, we will migrate the payload that we used to get the session on the target machine into the Explorer.exe process.
+We observe that the payload raj.exe is currently running on the machine with the Process ID of 7088.
+Keep this in mind because, when we migrate it, we can verify the successful migration based on this PID.

 migrate -N explorer.exe